 Supporting Pediatric Literacy in Central Texas

-- Providers agree to make literacy a standard part of a well child check up.
+- Providers agree to make literacy a standard part of a well-child check-up.

-- Families will learn how sharing books increases a child’s school readiness, bringing the child to same level of readiness as their peers.
+- Families will learn how sharing books increases a child’s school readiness, bringing the child to the same level of readiness as their peers.